Michael Kantor was the Artistic Director of Malthouse Theatre from 2005 to 2010.

-Michael’s work as a director covers several fields, including the devising of new works, including EXCAVATION for the 1996 Adelaide Festival and NATURAL LIFE for the 1998 Adelaide Festival and Playbox Theatre Company.
-The latter was also presented as NATURAL LIFE 2 in 1999 at the Lincoln Centre in New York.
+Michael’s work as a director covers several fields, including devising of new works, including EXCAVATION for the 1996 Adelaide Festival and NATURAL LIFE for the 1998 Adelaide Festival and Playbox Theatre Company.
 He has directed several new plays including LENZ for the 1996 Melbourne International Arts Festival, MEAT PARTY for Playbox and HOWARD KATZ for the Sydney Theatre Company.
-Among classic dramatic works, Michael has directed THE CAUCASIAN CHALK CIRCLE, MACBETH, THE HAM FUNERAL and UBU for Belvoir.
+Among classic dramatic works, Michael has directed THE CAUCASIAN CHALK CIRCLE, MACBETH, THE HAM FUNERAL and UBU for Belvoir St Theatre.

-He has also worked with opera, directing THE BURROW for the 1994 Perth Festival and, for the 2000 Adelaide Festival, MOON FESTIVAL FEASTING, which later toured to Melbourne, Berlin, Zurich and Tokyo.
+He has also worked with opera, directing THE BURROW for the 1994 Perth Festival and, for the 2000 Adelaide Festival, MOON SPIRIT FEASTING, which later toured to Melbourne, Berlin, Zurich and Tokyo.
 Michael directed Chunky Move’s 2003 Melbourne Festival production TENSE DAVE, which toured to the Sydney and Perth festivals and New York, and has collaborated with Barrie Kosky’s Gilgul Theatre, performing in THE DYBBUK, ES BRENT, THE WILDERNESS ROOM and THE OPERATED JEW.